HU-Inno-SD/demos/basicdocker/docker-compose/README.md

 # Docker Compose

+> ⚠️ READ THIS BEFORE USING DOCKER ⚠️
+> Please make sure to read the warning in the parent directory before proceeding.

 Docker compose is a wrapper for Docker that allows you to easily configure deployment of containers.
 Additionally, it provides some abstractions for inter-container communication.